This California bill could help more tech whistleblowers speak out

 “Stories are stronger when people are on the record,” Ozoma says.
 “You could have 12 anonymous or background sources [in a news story], but a company can brush them off as well.
 These are just disgruntled employees because there’s no name attached.
 And so there’s a lot of power in being able to share your story.”

-The bill doesn’t outlaw NDAs completely; as Levya points out, companies would still be able to use them for trade secrets and private company information.
+The bill doesn’t outlaw NDAs completely; as Leyva points out, companies would still be able to use them for trade secrets and private company information.
 Plus, Ozoma points out, workers should retain a right to confidentiality if they want it.
 The Silenced No More Act simply provides the option to share, even if it’s just talking about their experiences with friends and family, without worrying about being sued.

 “People should be compensated for wages that are lost when they’re pushed out of the role or when it no longer is tenable for them to stay in a role because their abuser is still employed as well,” Ozoma says.
 “But that shouldn’t strip them of the ability to demand accountability at the point at which they feel comfortable and safe doing so.”